payt/rspec-query_profiler/README.md

 ```

 ### Known limitations
 - It treats the `subject` as something special.
-RSpec doesn't care if you use `let` instead of `subject` in your specs, this gem does.
+RSpec doesn't care if you use either `let` or `subject` in your specs, this gem does.
+This gem expects exactly one `subject` per example.
-- It does not log queries that are triggered during the following callbacks: suite, all, context.
+- It does not log queries that are triggered during the following callbacks: `suite`, `all`, `context`.
+These callbacks can span multiple examples, so the queries they trigger cannot unambigiously get assigned to individuel examples (without duplication).
+They could be logged separatly although these callbacks will probably not trigger a lot of queries in practise.

 ### Todo
-- Create a diffable log of all queries which can be checked into the repo to be able to track changes.
+- Create a diffable log of all queries which can be checked into the repo to be able to track performance degredation.
+    - The CI could check if the actual number of triggered queries differs from the list checked into the repo.
+    - This would force the list to be updated in the repo and makes it visible to reviewers whenever the counts get changed.
+    - On the CI the queries triggered by the test setup itself are not relevant.
+    - During local testruns the query counts should always be updated automatically so these changes can be checked in.
-- Make it visual in the console log which queries are executed more than once.
+- It should be clearly visible in the console which queries are executed more than once per example.
+Makes it easier to track down N+1 queries.